devendranaga/linux-systems-programming-with-c/book.md

 ```

-this means that the `execl` always require a full path of the program to execute.
+This means that the `execl` always require a full path of the program to execute.

-similar to the `execl` the `execlp` accepts the filename that is the program name.
+Similar to the `execl` the `execlp` accepts the filename that is the program name.
 The path is not required as long as it stays with in the standard directory (as in `PATH` variable current executable directory).

 Below is an example of the `execlp`.
 Download [here](https://github.com/DevNaga/gists/blob/master/execlp.c)